dullroar/ten-steps-to-linux-survival/Step05.md

 ## All Magic is Redirection{.unnumbered}

-So one way to string things together in "the UNIX way" is with file redirection.
+One way to string things together in "the UNIX way" is with file redirection.
 This is a concept that also works in `CMD.EXE` and even with the same syntax.
 \drshl{CMD.EXE}